 The Michigan Road is an early Indiana highway.
 Built during the 1830s, it connected Madison on the Ohio River to Michigan City on Lake Michigan, via Indianapolis.

 I’ve been fascinated with the Michigan Road for years.
 I drove it from end to end in 2008 and documented the trip on my old-fashioned HTML Roads site.
-I also worked with Kurt Garner from Plymouth, another Michigan Road town, to build a grassroots organization across Indiana that got the road named a State Historic Byway.
+I also worked with Kurt Garner from Plymouth, another town on the road, to build a grassroots organization across Indiana that got the road named a State Historic Byway.
 We formed a 501(c)(3) nonprofit that now promotes and protects the road.

-I write about the Michigan Road on this blog from time to time.
+I write about the road on this blog from time to time.
 Here’s a catalog of all of those posts.

 These are general posts about the road, our effort to have it named a historic byway, and our effort to promote tourism along it.